adriennevdominguez-21/ai-product-strategy/01-the-bet/diagnostic.md

 *Workflow depth × switching cost.
 Would users leave in a weekend if a competitor showed up?*

 **Score rationale:**
-Attendance Insight has several layers of context that are difficult for competitors to replicate such as district-specific attendance policies, historical attendance patterns, integration with the Student Information System, user workflow context ad institutionl knowledge about how schools respond to attendance issues.
+Attendance Insight has several layers of context that are difficult for competitors to replicate such as district-specific attendance policies, historical attendance patterns, integration with the Student Information System, user workflow context and institutionl knowledge about how schools respond to attendance issues.

 **Named attacker (from partner challenge):**
 PowerSchool